 These summer glamping sites are the perfect family getaways, with outdoor activities, BBQs and gorgeous walking trails

-Glamping is a great way for families and couples to reconnect and spend time outdoors in a safe and fun environment.
+A camping trip but with all the mod cons, glamping is a great way for families and couples to reconnect and spend time outdoors in a safe and fun environment.

 Many glamping sites have plenty of outdoor activities available as well as luxury lodging options, nearby nature trails and spectacular views.